Miej/GoDeeper/README.md

 http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html#optimize_gpu

-### Getting Started
+## Getting Started

-1) Get an aws account, initialize it with this machine image from 'Community AMIs' : (eg., ami-a195cfb6 for US East ( N. Virginia )
+1. Get an aws account, initialize it with this machine image from 'Community AMIs' e.g. ami-a195cfb6 for US East (N. Virginia).

-2) user credentials:
+2. User credentials:

-username: icarus
+    username: `icarus`

-password: changetheworld
+    password: `changetheworld`

-3) Reboot the instance. (this starts the init scripts properly)
+3. Reboot the instance. (this starts the init scripts properly)

-4) run '$ aws configure' so that you can use the super handy-dandy aws-cli.
+4. Run `aws configure` so that you can use the super handy-dandy aws-cli.

-5) To access the vncserver-hosted desktop, I personally like VNC Viewer, since it's pretty lightweight and simple to use.
+5. To access the vncserver-hosted desktop, I personally like VNC Viewer, since it's pretty lightweight and simple to use.
 You can find it here: https://www.realvnc.com/download/viewer/

-(I still haven't quite worked out the issue with the super button not opening the search menu properly, but oh well.
+    - (I still haven't quite worked out the issue with the super button not opening the search menu properly, but oh well.
 If you have tips on getting that to work, let me know.)

-Then, to load the desktop, just boot up VNC Viewer, put your public DNS in the 'VNC Server:' box, followed by ':1' (without quotes) to access the virtual desktop loaded on screen :1.
+    - Then, to load the desktop, just boot up VNC Viewer, put your public DNS in the "VNC Server:" box, followed by ":1" (without quotes) to access the virtual desktop loaded on screen :1.

-password: godeeper
+    - Password: `godeeper`

-6) If you are a master sysadmin and you think the word 'desktop' is dirty, you can disable the auto-load script at /etc/init.d/vncserver .
+6. If you are a master sysadmin and you think the word 'desktop' is dirty, you can disable the auto-load script at /etc/init.d/vncserver.
-Alternatively, you can configure it as you like there.
+    - Alternatively, you can configure it as you like there.
 It's currently set to create a 1920x1080 desktop at 24-bit color depth.

-7) A few things still dont work quite properly due to the system being a headless server with the bleeding-edge drivers required for the installed packages.
+7. A few things still dont work quite properly due to the system being a headless server with the bleeding-edge drivers required for the installed packages.
-For example, gnome-control-center will give an ominous error about a BadRequest from the X Window System.
+    - For example, gnome-control-center will give an ominous error about a BadRequest from the X Window System.
 I honestly recommend not trying to get too deep into debugging that, it's a pain.
-Instead, there are packages around that will allow you to do what you need to in the system settings, or as an alternative:
+    - Instead, there are packages around that will allow you to do what you need to in the system settings, or as an alternative:

     Log into the instance via something like putty + xming, '$ vncserver -kill :1' to shut down the virtual desktop and run gnome-control-center from your terminal login.
 That will load a gui interface for that if you need it.
-(If anyone knows a way to get it working in the vnc desktop, I'd be happy to hear.
+    - (If anyone knows a way to get it working in the vnc desktop, I'd be happy to hear.
 For time's sake though, I chose to just adopt the workaround)

-#### 8) Do all the machine learning.
+8. **Do all the machine learning.**
     In general, a decent way to use this system is just to assume that what you need is already installed on it and configured to work.

     Just try some of these commands in the terminal:
+    ```
     $ th
     $ pyspark
     $ digits-devserver
     $ cntk
     $ python

-\>\>\> import caffe
+    >>> import caffe

-\>\>\> import tensorflow
+    >>> import tensorflow

-\>\>\> import theano
+    >>> import theano

-\>\>\> import keras
+    >>> import keras
+    ```

-9) For more information on build paths and such, please reference ~/.bashrc .
+9. For more information on build paths and such, please reference `~/.bashrc`.
 I tried to include most (if not all) of the relevant directories there.

-10) Additionally, I set up a little script in the home directory to run commands sequentially followed by shutting down the instance.
+10. Additionally, I set up a little script in the home directory to run commands sequentially followed by shutting down the instance.
-It's not pretty code, but for something that took less than 2min to make, it comes in handy when you want to get more work done in a night, but dont want to waste $$ by leaving your instance running.
-Don't forget to alter it so that it uses your own instance ID !
+It's not pretty code, but for something that took less than 2 min to make, it comes in handy when you want to get more work done in a night, but dont want to waste $$ by leaving your instance running.
+Don't forget to alter it so that it uses your own instance ID!

 ## And that's it!
 Enjoy folks!